Quantitative Reasoning Learning Goals

 In the GAISE College Report, Alliaga and colleagues (2010) defines statistical literacy as "understanding the basic language of statistics (e.g., knowing what statistical terms and symbols mean and being able to read statistical graphs) and fundamental ideas of statistics."
 This report also presents goals for students in an introductory statistics class.
-These goals range from from believing and understanding why data beats anecdotes and association is not causation to recognizing common sources of bias in surveys and experiments.
-Of course, some of the variation between the learning goals of the MAA vs. the AAC&U vs. the ASA has to do with differences in concepts (QL vs. statistical literacy, for example).
+These goals range from believing and understanding why data beats anecdotes and association is not causation to recognizing common sources of bias in surveys and experiments.
+Of course, some of the variation among the learning goals of the MAA and the AAC&U and the ASA has to do with differences in concepts (QL vs. statistical literacy, for example).

 Moreover, Ganter (2006: 13) contends that a full discussion of quantitative literacy must address the three dimensions of QR2: (1) elements of QL, such as confidence with mathematics, cultural appreciation of the role of data in society, interpreting data, logical thinking, making decisions, mathematics in contexts, number sense, practical skills, prerequisite knowledge, and symbol sense; (2) areas of life that utilize QL, such as citizenship, culture, education, professions, personal finance, personal health, management, and work; and (3) skills needed for QL, such as arithmetic, data, computers, modeling, statistics, chance, and critical reasoning.